Table of Contents

-Competitive Spirit is triggered at the start of the Paladin's next turn, regardless of any actions taken by the opponent (unless, of course, they remove it using Flare or they use Kezan Mystic).
-When it is triggered, Competitive Spirit buffs all the Paladin's minions with +1/+1.
+Competitive Spirit is triggered at the start of the Paladin's next turn, regardless of any actions taken by the opponent (unless, of course, they remove it or they use Kezan Mystic).
+When it is triggered, Competitive Spirit buffs all the Paladin's minions currently on board with +1/+1.

-- make an attack with an expendable minion or with a low-damaging weapon on the Paladin to test for Eye for an Eye and .
+- Make an attack with an expendable minion or weapon charge to the Paladin's face to test for Eye for an Eye and .
 Do not make an attack that gives your opponent lethal damage off Eye for an Eye;

 Let us look at each Secret in a bit more detail.
 Remember that these actions do not need to be performed in a specific order, since they depend greatly on what your options are (whether or not you have weak minions on the board or in your hand, etc.).

-If you are testing for Eye for an Eye using a minion attack (or a weapon attack from your hero), you will also inadvertently test for Noble Sacrifice.
+If you are testing for Eye for an Eye using a minion attack (or a weapon attack from your hero), you will also inadvertently test for.
 This is perfectly fine, and as long as you are not using a powerful spell, or attacking with a powerful minion, all will be well (since if the Secret is Noble Sacrifice, your damage is going to be wasted).

 If you wish to test for Repentance, you should play a minion that will not be adversely affected by the effect of Repentance.
-For instance, if you play a 1-health minion, such as a Worgen Infiltrator, Repentance will be entirely wasted.
+For instance, if you play a 1-health minion, such as a , Repentance will be entirely wasted.

-You should avoid playing minions for which the health is an essential trait, such as Taunt minions, or minions like the Lightspawn.
+You should avoid playing minions for which the health is an essential trait, such as Taunt minions, or minions like the.